paazmaya/modern-web-tools-with-node-js-book/lectures/03-npm.md

 ### Task 4

-Once the fork has been done at GitHub and cloned locally, `package.json` configuration file needs to be created, in order to define the required depencency.
+Once the fork has been done at GitHub and cloned locally, `package.json` configuration file needs to be created, in order to define the required dependency.

 ```sh
 npm init